tymyrddin/purple/source/docs/continuity/foundations.md

 than a finding from it can be read as the homeostatic response: the system preserving the model the rehearsal threatened.

-A ChangeShop-informed continuity programme designs exercises to surface uncomfortable findings rather than demonstrate readiness.
+A continuity programme informed by that lens designs exercises to surface uncomfortable findings rather than demonstrate readiness.
 A useful criterion of a good exercise may not be "did the plan work" but "did we learn something we did not already know".
 Exercises that produce nothing surprising are often exercises that have been scoped to be safe.

-## Satir: stress reverts people to stances
+## Survival stances: who people become under stress

 Under disaster conditions, people revert to survival stances.
 Placating, to keep the peace at the cost of honesty.
 Blaming, to direct fault outward.
 Computing, to retreat into procedure and avoid feeling.
 Distracting, to disengage entirely.

 These are not character flaws.
-They are predictable responses to threat, and they are extremely common in the conditions a continuity plan is written for.
+They are predictable responses to threat, and they are common in the conditions a continuity plan is written for.
 A plan that assumes people will behave as the procedure describes is assuming a calm that does not exist in disaster conditions.